AbinashNagendran/National-domestic-violence-hotline-app/README.md

 The app is expected to offer flexible planning, privacy features, and regular reminders to ensure users can manage and update their safety plans as their situations change.

+Note this repo is forked from the original one I worked on.
+Updated since August 26th, 2025.
+No more changes should occur than on that date.

 ### Requirements
 - Ensure google-services.json is in the app folder